Gulftainer’s $584M Wilmington port expansion

 The Liberty Consortium included the two biggest U.S. port operators, Ports America and SSA Marine, along with three operators experienced in Wilmington: Delaware River Stevedores, Port Contractors, and Intercontinental Services of Delaware.
 The consortium said it is funded by local investors, Citi Group, and the AFL-CIO’s insurance affiliate, ULLICO.

-Read the full article at philly.com.
+Read the at philly.com.